 These foods are laden with saturated fats, trans-fats or hydrogenated fats.
 Trans-fats are chemically altered saturated fats that show up on food labels as ‘partially hydrogenated’ or ‘hydrogenated oil’.
 Hydrogenated fats are created when oil has hydrogen added to it – a process designed to extend the shelf life of the products that contain it.
 These fats raise levels of bad (LDL) cholesterol while lowering levels of good (HDL) cholesterol, which can lead to heart and other health problems, and have also been associated with some cancers.
 These are also high in sodium and may cause hypertension.
 Try to make your own sauces and gravies at home with fresh ingredients, less salt and no preservatives.

 Products made from refined flour such as white bread, bagels, pasta, crackers, tortillas and cookies are low in GI and do not make you full.
 White flour has been ground, processed and stripped off the outer layer of fibre and nutrients.
 Replace these white flour products with products made with wholegrain flour which contains more nutrients and fibre such as multigrain, soy linseed or pumpkin seed bread, wholewheat bagels and buns and oats.
-Replace rice with low GI brown rice or
+Replace rice with low GI brown rice or basmati rice while stuck at home.

 Processed meats are high in saturated fats, calories and sodium.
 These include sausages, salami and ham.
 They also contain chemicals that are known to be carcinogenic.
 Try to avoid processed meats or at least limit your intake and balance by eating more fruits and vegetables.
 Even better, choose organic meat and unprocessed chicken and turkey, and round it out by eating more fish as a source of protein to get more omega-3 fats.